FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

    A single branch with the default name of master

 Each circle represents a commit to a branch.
-The name of the branch always points to the most recent commit, also known as the HEAD.
-While there may be many branches, there is only one HEAD and it always, unless it is in a `detached state <https://www.git-scm.com/docs/git-checkout#_detached_head>`_, points to the latest commit of the currently checked out branch.
+The name of the branch always points to the most recent commit, also known as the `HEAD <https://docs.github.com/en/get-started/quickstart/github-glossary#head>`_.
+While there may be many branches there is only one HEAD and it always, unless it is in a `detached state <https://www.git-scm.com/docs/git-checkout#_detached_head>`_, points to the latest commit of the currently checked out branch.
 All other commits point to their immediate parent.

-A commit is a snapshot of the entire workspace at a point in time.
-Git does not store diffs.
+A commit is a `snapshot <https://docs.github.com/en/get-started/quickstart/github-glossary#snapshot>`_ of the entire workspace at a point in time.
+Git does not store `diffs <https://docs.github.com/en/get-started/quickstart/github-glossary#diff>`_.
 If you make a change to a file, and create a new commit with the changed file, it stores the entire changed file in the commit.
-To avoid unnecessary duplication of files, if your repository consists of three files, and the other two were unchanged then the snapshot points back to the unchanged files.
+To avoid unnecessary duplication of files, if your repository consists of three files - one changed and the other two were unchanged - then the snapshot merely points back to the unchanged files rather than containing unchanged data.

 Note that each commit has a parent which allows git to determine reachability of commits from different branches.
 It also allows git to determine the common ancestor commit of any two branches, which is important